1.WHO DRINKS THE MOST?

 11.THE DECAF… IT’S NOT ENTIRELY.

 There is only one variation of decaf coffee of course: the Charrierian coffee, originally from Cameroon.
-The rest of the coffee is decaffeinated artificially.
+The rest of the coffee is artificially decaffeinated.
 But in reality it is impossible to completely eliminate caffeine.
 According to a study by the University of Florida, 5/10 cups of decaf coffee would contain the same amount of caffeine as one to two cups of coffee.
 So on average in a cup of decaf there would be the equivalent of one fifth or one tenth of that in a cup of regular espresso.

 12.WHAT IS THE BEST SYSTEM TO DO IT?